RyanSyme/url-of-sandwich/README.md

 #### *Issues Found*

 *   An issue was found with the carousel and callout text being on the same line on different device sizes, the resizing would make the text too large and the carousel too small.
-    *   The issue was resolved with some changes to the css in the media queries and by using the bootstra grid system.
+    *   The issue was resolved with some changes to the css in the media queries and by using the bootstrap grid system.

-*

 <!-- *   JSHint found a missing semi-colon in my JavaScript. -->
     <!-- *   The issue was fixed by adding the semi-colon -->